 On 17 December 2020, Parliament adopted a resolution on the EU Security Union Strategy for the 2020-2025 period, which was proposed by the Commission on 24 July 2020.
 The strategy proposes the development of tools and measures over the next five years to ensure security in our physical and digital environment, including combating terrorism and organised crime, preventing and detecting hybrid threats, increasing the resilience of our critical infrastructure, promoting cybersecurity and fostering research and innovation.

 On 6 October 2021, Parliament adopted a resolution on artificial intelligence (AI) in criminal law and its use by the police and judicial authorities in criminal matters.
 MEPs pointed to the risk of algorithmic bias in AI applications and emphasised the need for human supervision to prevent discrimination.
 They also asked for a moratorium on the deployment of facial recognition systems for law enforcement purposes.
+On 13 March 2024, Parliament adopted a legislative resolution on the proposal for a regulation on laying down harmonised rules on Artificial Intelligence (AI Act).
+The regulation establishes obligations on AI systems and providers, based on the potential risks and impacts of AI, while ensuring safety and compliance with fundamental rights.
+The use of biometric identification systems by law enforcement is prohibited in principle, except in exhaustively listed and narrowly defined situations.

 Parliament is involved in the evaluation and scrutiny of the following, and is reviewing the relevant legislative proposals:

-Police cooperation and internal security policies are still in development, with attention focused on countering pan-EU threats and crime more effectively and, particularly for Parliament, doing so in accordance with rules on fundamental rights and data protection.
+Police cooperation and internal security policies are still under development, with attention focused on countering pan-EU threats and crime more effectively and, particularly for Parliament, doing so in accordance with rules on fundamental rights and data protection.
 While there has been a complete overhaul of the rules applying to EU police cooperation agencies, concerted efforts will still be needed to further strengthen police cooperation measures, in particular on the exchange of data and evidence between Member States’ law enforcement authorities, and between those authorities and EU agencies.
-Parliament has urged the Member States to make the necessary technical standardisation improvements with regard to data quality and to establish a legal framework for a future approach of ‘information sharing by default’.
-In this context, the EU will carefully have to address challenges related to new technologies, artificial intelligence, encryption and the interoperability of information systems for borders, security and migration.
+Parliament has urged the Member States to make the necessary technical standardisation improvements with regard to data quality and to establish a legal framework for a future approach based on ‘information sharing by default’.
+In this context, the EU will have to carefully address challenges related to new technologies, artificial intelligence, encryption and the interoperability of information systems for borders, security and migration.

 As the number of tasks increases and expectations grow, adequate financial and human resources for EU agencies need to be ensured.

-Parliament is now a fully-fledged institutional actor in the field of internal security policies, and should play a greater role in evaluating and defining police cooperation policies.
+Parliament is now a fully fledged institutional actor in the field of internal security policies, and should play a greater role in evaluating and defining police cooperation policies.

 Alessandro Davoli